MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/empirical.md

 # Emperical denudation

-Chlorine(Cl) isotopes are an emerging tool to decipher the denudation rates (chemical dissolution + physical erosion) in carbonate-dominated area.
+Chlorine (Cl) isotopes are an emerging tool to decipher the denudation rates (chemical dissolution + physical erosion) in carbonate-dominated areas.

 Research based on the karst region and carbonate platform terrace suggested that the denudation rates are mainly controlled by precipitation and slopes, although the debates about which factor is more important is still ongoing ([yang_combined_2020](@cite), [thomas_limited_2018](@cite)).
-In general, the precipitation mainly controls the chemical dissolution while the slopes mainly controls the physical erosions.
+In general, the precipitation mainly controls the chemical dissolution while the slope mainly controls the physical erosion.
 In addition, the type of carbonates may also play an important role ([krklec_long-term_2022](@cite)), but given this feature is studied poorly so we will ditch it for now.
-We have checked and compiled the denudation rates (mm/kyr) along with precipitation and slopes serve as a starting point to create a function relates denudation rates (mm/kyr) to precipitation and slopes.
-The compiled data could be found in OSF database.
-This is an empirical relationship and have a relatively large uncertainty in terms of fitting.
+We have checked and compiled the denudation rates (mm/kyr), and along with precipitation and slopes these serve as a starting point to create a function relating denudation rates (mm/kyr) to precipitation and slopes.
+The compiled data can be found in OSF database.
+This is an empirical relationship and has a relatively large uncertainty in terms of fitting.

 ![Precipitation and denudation](../fig/Precipitation-Denudation.svg)